sea-art/eJournal/ISSUE_TEMPLATE.md

 What should be implemented and why?

 ## User story
-How would you describe this feature front a users point of view?
+How would you describe this feature front a user's point of view?

 ## User interface
 Screenshot or description of user interface changes